rune/rune/README.md

 <summary>1) As a seed for randomness</summary>
 &nbsp;

-If your game uses randomness to determine the gameplay (i.e. by randomly generating the maps), you can use the challenge number as the seed to achieve deterministic randomness.
+If your game uses randomness to determine the gameplay (e.g. by randomly generating the maps), you can use the challenge number as the seed to achieve deterministic randomness.
 For example:

 ```js
 import seedrandom from 'seedrandom' // From https://www.npmjs.com/package/seedrandom